-David McLemore
+David Mclemore

 Mr. McLemore was appointed a director of the Company on 21 February 2007.
-He has more than 35 years of industrial and broad operational experience.
-He has held a number of positions with various Advent International portfolio companies for more than 10 years and was involved with Advent International's acquisition of the Group from Anglo American plc in 2005.
+He has 35 years of industrial and broad operational experience.
+He has held a number of positions with various Advent International portfolio companies for more than ten years and was involved with Advent International's acquisition of the Boart Longyear Group from Anglo American plc in 2005.

-Mr. McLemore served at various times as Chairman, Deputy Chairman and Vice Chairman of the Group from 2005 until 2007.
-Mr. McLemore also served as a General Manager of General Electric's Power Systems division from 1985 to 1997.
+Mr. McLemore served at various times as Chairman, Deputy Chairman and Vice Chairman of the Boart Longyear Group from 2005 until 2007.
+Mr. McLemore also served as a General Manager of a General Electric's Power Systems division from 1985 to 1997.